hanchon/bitcoin-abc/doc/build-windows.md

 After the bash shell is active, you can follow the instructions below, starting with the "Cross-compilation" section.
-Compiling the 64-bit version is recommended but it is possible to compile the 32-bit version.
+Compiling the 64-bit version is recommended, but it is possible to compile the 32-bit version.

 Cross-compilation for Ubuntu and Windows Subsystem for Linux
 ------------------------------------------------------------

-At the time of writing the Windows Subsystem for Linux installs Ubuntu Xenial 16.04.
-The Mingw-w64 package for Ubuntu Xenial does not produce working executables for some of the Bitcoin ABC applications.
+At the time of writing the Windows Subsystem for Linux installs Ubuntu Bionic 18.04.
-It is possible to build on Ubuntu Xenial by installing the cross compiler packages from Ubuntu Artful, see the steps below.
-Building on Ubuntu Artful 17.10 has been verified to work.

 The steps below can be performed on Ubuntu (including in a VM) or WSL.
 The depends system will also work on other Linux distributions, however the commands for installing the toolchain will be different.